Table of Contents:

 As the popular saying goes, every coin has two sides.
 The common KYC and AML practices solve many regulatory and compliance issues for financial institutions but create problems with data laws, data security, and privacy.

 Money laundering and other financial crimes usually have to go through banks, and one way to prevent or combat these crimes is to regulate the money flowing through institutions.
-Without KYC&AML, bad actors would have a field day when moving proceeds from illegal businesses.
+Without compliance practices, bad actors would have a field day when moving proceeds from illegal businesses.
 Because of this, most jurisdictions frown at platforms that require no identity disclosure.

 As regulators in the financial sector and governments seek to combat financial crime, terrorism financing, and the movement of illicit money, they hold banks and exchanges responsible for their customers' actions.
 When a financial institution partners with individuals or organizations without being fully aware of their past and present business dealings, it leaves them prone to being hit by lawsuits and fines.
-Between 2008 and 2018, financial institutions have had to pay over $25 billion in penalties due to KYC and AML violations and other slipups related to global sanctions.
+Between 2008 and 2018, financial institutions have had to pay over $25 billion in penalties due to compliance violations and other slipups related to global sanctions.

 No business has the ultimate goal of losing money to such avoidable incidents; hence, the strict implementation of this.
 If only for their own benefit, institutions try to remain compliant with financial laws.
 In this sense, you could say that incentives are set in place for marketplaces, banks, and crypto exchanges to stay on top of the activity going on within them.